 “What’s this business about Sophie Tucker living in a trunk?”
 Judy Garland piped up a few days ago.
 “What’s the idea of this story saying you’ve been living in a trunk for 30 years and now you’re in a home of your own with real closets?
 Who lives in a trunk, Aunt Sophie?
 What’s this trunk business?”

-July 29, 1939: Decca Records recording session in Hollywood, CA. Judy recorded “Zing!
+July 29, 1939: Decca Records recording session in Hollywood, California.
+Judy recorded “Zing!
 Went The Strings Of My Heart”; “Fascinating Rhythm”; and “I’m Just Wild About Harry.”
+She was backed by the Victor Young Orchestra which included Spike Jones on the drums and Perry Botkin on guitar.

-This was Judy’s first “made for records” version of “Zing!” which was her audition song for MGM in 1935 and which she also sang the night her father died that same year plus on screen in 1939’s Listen, Darling.
+This was Judy’s first studio recording of “Zing!”
+The song was her audition song for MGM in 1935 and she also sang it live over the radio the night her father died that same year plus on-screen in 1938’s Listen, Darling.
 It would stay in her repertoire for the rest of her life.

-“Zing!” was also released in the U.K. in the spring of 1940 (paired with “Harry”), but not released in the U.S. until may 20, 1943 when Decca included them on the album “The Judy Garland Second Souvenir Album.”
-“Fascinating Rhythm” stayed in the vaults and was not released at all until it was also included on the 1943 album.
+“Zing!” was also released in the U.K. in the spring of 1940 (paired with “Harry”), but not released in the U.S. until May 20, 1943, when Decca included them on the album “The Judy Garland Second Souvenir Album.”
+“Fascinating Rhythm” stayed in the vaults and was not released anywhere until it was included on that 1943 album.

 Listen to the recordings here: